1. What is letrozole?

 6. How long will I have to take it?

 7. How it’s taken

 Letrozole is a drug used to treat breast cancer in women who have gone through the menopause.

-Letrozole is the generic (non-branded) name of the drug.
-You may also hear it called Femara, which is its most well-known branded name, but there are a number of other brands of letrozole that your doctor may prescribe.
-All brands contain the same dose of the drug.
+You may also hear it called Femara, which is its best-known brand name.
+There are a number of other brands of letrozole, all of which contain the same dose of the drug.

 If your cancer is hormone receptor negative, then letrozole will not be of any benefit.

 Find out more about the side effects of letrozole.

 Letrozole is usually given after surgery to reduce the risk of breast cancer coming back or spreading.

 Occasionally, letrozole may be used as the first treatment for breast cancer, for example when surgery isn’t appropriate or needs to be delayed.
 It’s sometimes given before surgery to shrink a larger breast cancer.

 Letrozole can also be used to treat breast cancer that has come back (recurrence).
 It can also be given to treat breast cancer that has spread to another part of the body (secondary breast cancer), when it’s often given alongside another drug.